Pinafore/ml-hw/logreg/assign.md

 ----

 Coding:
+1. Understand how the code is creating feature vectors (this will help you code the solution and to do the later analysis).
+You don't actually need to write any code for this, however.
 1. (Optional) Store necessary data in the constructor so you can do classification later.
 1. Modify the _sg update_ function to perform non-regularized updates.
 1. Modify the _sg update_ function so that it finds regularized updates.
     *NOTE*: You should only update [non-zero dimensions](http://lingpipe.files.wordpress.com/2008/04/lazysgdregression.pdf).
-1. You'll need to write some code to get the best/worst predictors.
+1. You'll need to write some code to get the best/worst predictors (see below).

 Analysis:
 1. What is the role of the learning rate?